Updated: Feb 7

-Fortunately, nowadays the stigma on mental illness is not as strong as it was, but the truth is that we still feel a sense of shame when it comes to admitting that we are struggling mentally.
+Nowadays, the stigma on mental illness is fortunately not as strong as it was in the past, but the truth is that there is still a sense of shame involved in admitting that we are struggling mentally.

-It’s essential to understand and nurture your mental health throughout your life, as it can be affected both positively and negatively in each developmental stage.
-Understanding what mental health is can help with how you manage your thoughts, moods and consequently your behaviours, in a more positive way.
+It’s essential to nurture your mental health throughout your life, as it can be affected positively or negatively at any stage.
+Understanding what mental health is can help you manage your thoughts, moods and consequently your behaviours, in a more positive way.

-Understanding what mental health is, and how to take care of it, can help to avoid any general confusion around the topic.
-Mental health awareness can help you in your life but also help others and to be more empathetic and supportive of one another.
+Expanding awareness around mental health, and how to take care of it, avoids to add confusion around this already controversial topic.
+Mental health awareness can help you in your own life, help others, and promote empathetic and supportive behaviours toward one another.

 What causes mental illness?

 Numbers around mental illness are impressive.
-Most people will experience mental health problems at some point in life, and the majority of them heal entirely with the appropriate care and attention, and in some cases by adding mental health support and medical treatment.
+Most people will experience mental health problems at some point in life; the good news is that most of them heal entirely with the appropriate care and attention, and in some cases by adding mental health support and medical treatment.

 Australian researches show that one in five people is experiencing mental health issues in any one year.
-World Health Organization researches are increasing this number to one in four people.
+World Health Organization researches increase this number to one in four people.

 Some circumstances can increase the chance of experiencing mental health problems: